WispFramework/Wisp/docs/docs/Wisp_Framework/Basic_Usage/controllers.md

 ## Extending `ControllerBase`

-Is is highly recommended, though not required, to extend the `ControllerBase` class.
+It is highly recommended, though not required, to extend the `ControllerBase` class.
 This will include some convenience methods into your controller.

 Here is a non-exhaustive overview of available method.